 With its high nutritional value, beer was a perfect beverage for monks during times of fasting.

-It was the beer production that helped the monasteries to survive the Dark Ages, as they made enough money to live from selling their beer.
+The beer production helped the monasteries survive the Dark Ages, as they made enough money to live from selling their beer.

 Introduction of Hops

 Around 1000 AD, people started using hops in the brewing process.
 This refined its taste by making it much less bitter and gave us the beer as we know it today.

 Usage of hops in beer production started spreading across Europe.